ARWL2016/ps-bootstrap-intro-allen/README.md

 - container-fluid: this will expand and contract to fill the device width.
 Each column will take up a fixed percentage of the container width.
 By itself, there will be no stacking and no horizontal scrolling.
 Pictures will resize but keep their aspect ratio.
 Text will reflow to fill its container.
 Column height may become mismatched.
 Some columns will become unusable.
 - responsive: the basic mechanism is media queries.
 These are built into BS.
 For example, the fixed with is 940px by default, but 1170px on a larger display.
 Using visible / hidden classes is also helpful.

+####Adding Your Own Styles
+1. search bootstrap.css for the style being applied
+2. Copy into your own stylesheet and amend

 ####Bootstrap Default Styles
 - <p> font size: 14px, line-height: 20px, Helvetica